baleada/docs/src/prose/features/interfaces/tablist.md

 ## Use your tablist
 :::

-`useTablist` returns a `tablist`—an object with tools you can use to connect `useTablist`s UI logic to your markup.
+`useTablist` returns a `tablist`—an object with tools you can use to connect `useTablist`'s UI logic to your markup.

 Here's a breakdown of that object: